marconimarques/marconimarques/README.md

 ### How I have been using GenAI

 I leverage Claude/Claude Code, and ChatGPT/Codex for:
-- Prototyping decision making tools integrated with natural language feature.
+- Prototyping decision making tools integrated with natural language feature, and agent orchestration.
 - Supply Chain/Logistics solutions design, and risk assessment.
 - Decision framing and execution under uncertainty using GenAI (ambiguity dissection, tradeoff analysis).
 - Navigate supply chain/logistics projects implementing discovery-delivery tracks, and bi-weekly sprint planning.